uranian throne

 It must be.
 The same will-power that was used, just now, to make the ascent through the twisted tower seem straight.

 This immigrant thought, which (to be fair) is helpful, trickles up through the horizontal barrier I'm furiously trying to maintain between my consciousness mind and the vast alien archive lurking below it.
 Must stop grinding my teeth...
 They're staring at me, those two Uranians, and I stare back.
 Unusually for the inhabitants of this world they wear no cloaks but shiny-plated tunics and helmets, though I notice the ubiquitous cloaks aren't far away - thrown over the back of the chair.
-They hold their lasers, resting them across their knees.
+They rest their lasers across their knees.

-No third chair is available, so I can't complain that I'm not invited to sit...
+No third chair is available, but if there had been I somehow doubt that I would have been invited to sit...

-"I am Sol Ostobon," the man speaks harshly, "and this is my wife Zadrun Mok.
+"I am Sol Ostobon," the man coldly announces, "and this is my wife Zadrun Mok.
 We are of the Bostanga Fom, which gives us the right to detain you, to ask who you are and what is your business."

 The term Bostanga Fom means nothing to me.
-Whether or not it ever did, I seek not to remember.
-I just want out of this.
+Whether or not it ever did, I have failed to remember.
+In any case I just want out of this.

-Out of the corner of my eye I see the Bruised Cloud creep into view.
-The thing is slowing down.
-I turn my head and watch as it pastes itself to one of the lesser tree-towers in the stand.
+(Out of the corner of my eye I see the Bruised Cloud creep into view.
+I glimpse that it suddenly pastes itself to one of the lesser tree-towers in the stand.
 Apparently, the cloud's "bruise" is an anchor pad of some sort.
-Re-attached to that base, it deflates rapidly, until within seconds it is no more than a discolouration on the tower.
+Re-attached to that base, it deflates rapidly, to a mere discolouration on the tower.)

 "I am Yadon, a homeless wanderer," I reply.

-They're looking at me, expectantly.
-I haven't yet said where I come from.
-Any chance they'll not ask?
+They're looking at me, expecting more.
+Any chance they'll not ask where I'm from?
 I notice they were watching my reaction to their funny cloud.
 Perhaps they can guess that I'm a stranger to Syoom.
 To stress my vagabond status, I add: "I live off the land, or by contractual Wayfaring."

 "We thought so," says Sol Ostobon.
 "So - we meet at last, Starsider."

-Sol Ostobon meanwhile, using both hands, has lifted a heavy volume from the floor, has opened it and now begins to read aloud from it, punctuating his words with sharp stares in my direction.
+Sol Ostobon, using both hands, has lifted a heavy volume from the floor.
+He has opened it and now begins to read aloud from it, punctuating his words with sharp stares in my direction.

 "The reports," he says, "cover several pages.
 Here are some recent samples.

-"On Day 10,545,487 Ac, at Invun, one of my agents overheard you in the Swoa Zoalzh in conversation with one Thendon Arek, Wayfarer, who remarked that he was leaving Invun the next day on an agreed transect to Pjourth.
-You are recorded as having replied in these words: We'd be leaving in our hundreds of thousands if we knew what's at stake; we ought not to breathe freely until the Sunnoad leads a fleet to Starside.
+"On Day 10,545,487 Ac, at Invun, one of my agents overheard you in the Swoa Zoalzh in conversation with one Thendon Arek, Wayfarer, who remarked that he was leaving Invun the next day on a transect to Pjourth.
+You are recorded as having replied in these words: Quite a journey!
+But a bigger one needs to be made!
+We'd be leaving Syoom altogether in our hundreds of thousands if we knew what's at stake; we ought not to breathe freely until the Sunnoad leads a fleet to Starside.

 "On Day 10,545,561 at Xydur you were overheard in the central market chatting to a farmer who had planted a new field of vheic.
 Your recorded comments included, It's time the Sunnoad led us to plough the first furrow of victory on Starside.

-"Most recently, on Day 10,545,614 Ac at the Museum of Relief Operations in Jaax you were heard to interrupt a guide's speech with the words, It's comfortable to cloister ourselves here in Syoom but the passage of time will darken our prospects until they are unrecognizable, unless the Sunnoad gets a move on and does his duty on Starside."
+"Most recently, on Day 10,545,614 Ac at the Museum of Relief Operations in Jaax you were heard to interrupt a guide's speech with the words, It's comfortable to cloister ourselves here in Syoom but the passage of time will darken all our prospects unless and until the Sunnoad gets a move on and does his duty on Starside."

 Sol Ostobon shuts the book with a snap.
 He leans forward, his stare more concentrated and more grim.

-Despite my previous determination not to comprehend, I sadly grasp the situation.
-The memory comes back, of my encounter with the voluntary elite of the Bostanga Fom some two thousand days ago shortly after my arrival in Syoom.
-Yes, after all, I do know them.
-I can, moreover, understand them.
+Despite my previous determination not to comprehend I do, indeed, sadly grasp the situation.
+For now the memory at last comes back.
+Clearly it recounts my previous brush with the voluntary elite of the Bostanga Fom, some two thousand days ago, shortly after my arrival in Syoom.
+Yes, after all, I do know them and, moreover, I can understand them.
 Analogies from my Earthly home come to mind.
-Recorded in the history of England are those associations which sprang up for the protection of Elizabeth the First and of William the Third, two sovereigns who were much threatened with assassination.
+Recorded in the history of England are those associations which sprang up for the protection of Elizabeth the First and of William the Third, two sovereigns much threatened with assassination.
 In both cases the members of the association swore to defend the endangered ruler and that if the worst happened they would wreak vengeance upon the plotters.
-Of course the time scale is vaster here on Ooranye, and as I understand it the Fom is a more or less permanent feature of history, at any rate of this Actinium Era.
+Of course the time scale is vaster here on Ooranye, and as I understand it the Fom is a more or less permanent feature of this Actinium Era.

 I speak - relieved to hear no tremor in my voice -